 ABOUT THE EVENT:

-The night will include a panel discussion with three of the participating artists, a silent auction of the original art pieces and special speaker gifts, food and beverages, and more.
+The night will include a panel discussion with participating artists Michael Gericke (Pentagram), Deroy Peraza (Hyperakt), and AIGA medalist Gail Anderson (Visual Arts Press at SVA), a silent auction of the poster artwork and special speaker gifts, food from Mei Mei, beverages from Bent Water Brewing, and more.

 7:15–8:30pm – Panel Discussion